 Despite its draw, many travelers offered mixed reviews of the museum.
 Some reported feeling like kids, amazed at the vast amount of things to learn and do, while other adults said the museum is best suited for children.
 Some visitors also found the exhibits to be lacking, saying the information provided was very basic (the jury is out on whether its language for kids to understand or a translation issue).
 Travelers did recommend hanging out for the ASIMO demonstration, though some others who attended said the show was boring and the robot not as up-to-date as they hoped.
 Those who did bring their kids in tow said they had a ball.

 The museum welcomes visitors from 10 a.m. to 5 p.m.
 Wednesday through Monday.
-On Odaiba, you can easily walk to the museum from the Fune-no Kagakukan, Telecom Center and Tokyo Teleport subway stations.
-Admission costs 600 JPY ($7.75 USD) for adults.
-Note: On Saturday, individuals 18 and under get in for free.
+On Odaiba, you can easily walk to the museum from the Fune-no Kagakukan and the Telecom Center metro stations.
+Admission for adults costs 620 yen (roughly $6) for adults and 210 yen (about $2) for youth 18 years old and younger.
+Note: On Saturday, individuals 18 and younger get in for free.
 For more information, check out the National Museum of Emerging Science and Innovation's website.